Proguard Oil Tank Insurance

 • Your insurance provider and the level of coverage

-Oil spill cleanup, environmental damage repair, and legal defense can cost tens or hundreds of thousands of dollars.
+Oil spill cleanup, environmental damage repair, and legal defence can cost tens or hundreds of thousands of dollars.
 These charges could wipe out your savings or cause you to go bankrupt without insurance.

 Comprehensive oil tank insurance protects you against these major financial threats.
 Your insurance policy may cover cleanup, remediation, and legal fees after an occurrence, saving you from financial ruin.